corda/corda-docs-portal/content/en/release-notes/_index.md

 ## Corda Enterprise Network Manager (CENM) 1.5

-The Corda Enterprise Network Manager lets Enterprise customers deploy, operate, and set consensus rules for their networks.
-New versions of CENM are released separately from new versions of Corda Enterprise.
-[CENM 1.5](/en/platform/corda/1.5/cenm/release-notes.html) introduces a new CENM management console, single sign-on for Azure AD for Corda services, and the ability to reissue node legal identity keys and certificates.
+The Corda Enterprise Network Manager (CENM) lets Corda Enterprise customers deploy, operate, and set consensus rules for their networks.
+CENM versions are released separately from Corda Enterprise versions and follow an independent version sequence.
+The latest version of CENM is [CENM 1.5](/en/platform/corda/1.5/cenm/release-notes.html), which introduces a new CENM management console, single sign-on functionality for Azure AD for Corda services, and the ability to reissue node legal identity keys and certificates.
 While this release is backward-compatible, you should consider upgrading to this release from earlier versions of CENM.

 ### Previous versions of CENM